ignite/cli/starport/services/pluginsrpc/README.md

 ```

 ### Field Guide
 - ParentCommand: Command to nest your plugin under.
+Cannot be under the plugin command.
 - Name: Name your plugin is referred to as.
 Not required.
 - Usage: Printed as a brief show of how the command is formatted.
 - ShortDesc: Short description of command.